MAGICGrants/MagicGrants.org/posts/_posts/blog/2025-03-18-accepting-litecoin-and-mweb-donations.md

 author: magicboard
 ---

-MAGIC Grants now accepts Litecoin and Litecoin MWEB (MimbleWimble) donations directly on [our donation website](https://donate.magicgrants.org)!
+MAGIC Grants now accepts Litecoin and Litecoin MWEB (MimbleWimble extension blocks) donations directly on [our donation website](https://donate.magicgrants.org)!

 As far as we know, we are the first registered charity to accept Litecoin MWEB donations with an automated system.